pradykaushik/system-load-generator/README.md

 Forked from [SriramKeerthi-Gist](https://gist.github.com/SriramKeerthi/0f1513a62b3b09fecaeb) and added functionality.

 #### Configuration
 The following are the configuration parameters that are provided in the YAML config file.
-The configuration file is to be stored in [configs](./configs) directory.
+The configuration file, named _cpuload\_config.yaml_, is to be stored in [configs](./configs) directory.

 * **stepSize** - TYPE: _decimal_ value in the range (0.0, 1.0).
 This specifies the increase in CPU load for every cycle.